School of Music

 • Sharing Christ through Music

-1. The Center for Music Education and Performance – trains and equips passionate musicians as skilled performers, and music education specialists;” and,
+1. The Center for Music Education and Performance – trains and equips musicians to serve performers and music educators

-2. The Center for Music and Worship – trains and equips highly skilled musicians to serve as worship practitioners and commercial musicians in the evangelical community.
+2. The Center for Music and Worship – trains and equips musicians to serve the evangelical community

-In fulfillment of the School of Music Mission, communication of the Core Values and application of the Focused Tasks and the various entities representing the music unit, it is the aim of the School of Music leadership to graduate students that are thoroughly equipped to assume their role in the market-place.
-And, that the School of Music provides for these student-musicians comprehensive curricula that is broad enough to encourage collaboration, imagination, diversification, scholarship and practical application.
-It is important to the leadership of the School of Music that students are equipped to identify their calling (desired career), find gainful employment (a job) and contribute to their chosen vocation(s) for many years to come.
+It is the aim of the School of Music to graduate students that are thoroughly equipped to assume their role in the marketplace.
+The School of Music provides for these student-musicians comprehensive curricula broad enough to encourage collaboration, imagination, diversification, scholarship, and practical application.
+It is important to the leadership of the School of Music that students are equipped to identify their calling (desired career), find gainful employment (a job), and contribute to their chosen vocation(s) for many years to come.

-The purpose of the Graduate Music Studies Division is to train highly skilled musicians to serve as music and worship practitioners, music educators and ethnomusicologists specifically for and in the evangelical community.
-These purposes are accomplished through curricula development, student internship and apprenticeships, local church ministry, professional teaching opportunities, publishing and recording, artist development and empirical research.
+The purpose of the Graduate Music Studies Division is to train highly skilled musicians to serve as music and worship practitioners, music educators, and ethnomusicologists who impact the world as Champions for Christ.

 Programs of Study